canonical/k8s-snap/docs/src/snap/howto/storage/cloud.md

 ## Deploy the EBS CSI Driver

-The easiest way to deploy the EBS CSI Driver is with the helm chart.
-Luckily, Canonical K8s has a built-in helm command you can leverage.
+Now that the cloud controller manager is deployed and can communicate with AWS, you are ready to deploy the EBS CSI driver.
+The easiest way to deploy the driver is with the Helm chart.
+Luckily, Canonical K8s has a built-in helm command.

 If you want to create encrypted drives, you need to add the statement to the policy you are using for the instance.